 15. Pocket Colony — Learn Japanese through games

-Pocket Colony is more like a game where you build little avatars known as “Pockatars” who dwell in virtual worlds.
+Pocket Colony is a game where you build little avatars known as “Pockatars” that dwell in virtual worlds.

 It is trendy in Japan.
 In the virtual world, you go on adventures, play games, dress the characters, and even create your own house.
-You can learn tons of Kanji and how it sounds in a real-life setting.
+You can learn many Kanji and how they sound in real life.

-It’s a terrific method to immerse yourself in the language without feeling locked in a classroom.
+It’s an effective way to immerse yourself in the language without feeling locked in a classroom.
 The Japanese interface will also help you improve your reading abilities.

 Pricing: The Pocket Colony app is free to download, play, and use.